How to Slip Stitch: 3 Easy Join & Edge Methods

 - Related topics: joining rounds, edging, surface crochet, stitch control, beginner finishing

-Slip stitch crochet is worked by pulling a loop through a stitch and through the loop already on the hook in one motion.
+The slip stitch is worked by pulling a loop through a stitch and through the loop already on the hook in one motion.
 Because it adds very little height, it is useful for joining, edging, shaping, and subtle decorative details that need a flatter finish.

 Quick answer